 - Windows 10 Bandwidth Management DO Delivery Optimization with LEDBAT in LAN

-Microsoft Connected Cache Private preview now.
-More details about private preview and roadmap are available in the below section of the post.
-The connected cache node instances will be on a server which is located in your on-prem data center.
+Microsoft Connected Cache is now in the private preview stage.
+The post below provides more details about the private preview and roadmap.
+The connected cache node instances will be on a server in your on-prem data center.

 - Connected Cache Container Host